CaraGim/caragim.github.io/_posts/2019-04-02-gosu-cycle.md

 {% endhighlight %}
 <br>
 <br>
-◈ Initialize the elements: window width and height size and a caption.
+◈ Initialize the elements: window width and height size and a caption.<br>
-◈ It also possible to any variables to be used.
+◈ It also possible to any variables to be used.<br>
 ◈ This is procedure i.e the return value is 'undefined'.<br>
-{% highlight ruby %}<br>
+{% highlight ruby %}
  def initialize
     super 200, 135, false
     self.caption = "Gosu Cycle Example"